Practice Areas

 What does the guardianship process entail?

-My child is over 18 and I need to be appointed as guardian right away due to an emergency.
+My child is over 18, and I need to be appointed as guardian right away due to an emergency.
 What are my options?

 What can’t a guardian do?

-A limited guardian cannot do anything that is not specifically laid out in the order of court.
+A limited guardian cannot do anything that is not specifically laid out in the order of the court.
 A plenary guardian also has restrictions on what they can do.
 Unless the court’s order specifically says otherwise, a guardian of a person cannot consent on behalf of the incapacitated person to an abortion, sterilization, psychosurgery, electric shock treatment, removal of a healthy body part, or consent to medical experimentation.
 A guardian may not block the marriage of the incapacitated person or refuse to consent to a divorce.
 The guardian may not admit the incapacitated person to a mental unit or consent to the relinquishment of parental rights.

 Do I have to be the parent in order to become a guardian?